 The two autonomous municipalities were merged in 1928 giving rise to the current Dusino San Michele.

 Food and wine and typical products.

-The town is characterized by the production of Barbera d'Asti DOC and Freisa d'Asti DOC wines that accompany typical dishes, including soused zucchini and gnocchi.
+The town is characterized by the production of Barbera d'Asti DOC and Freisa d'Asti DOC wines that accompany typical dishes.

 To be seen.